 Catherine Bresee, MS

 Catherine Bresee, MS, is a senior biostatistician at the Samuel Oschin Comprehensive Cancer Institute.
-She received her MS in biostatistics from the University of California, Los Angeles in 2008.
-Previously, Ms. Bresee served as a research associate at Cedars-Sinai, Michigan State University and Lovelace Research Institute in New Mexico.
+She received her MS in biostatistics from the UCLA in 2008.
+Previously, Bresee served as a research associate at Cedars-Sinai, Michigan State University and Lovelace Research Institute in New Mexico.
 She has 20 years of clinical and pre-clinical research experience.
 Her current interests are in clinical trial design, protocol development and grant writing, as well as longitudinal data analysis.
-Ms. Bresee is the Biostatistical Reviewer for the Cedars-Sinai Institutional Animal Care and Use Committee.
-She is involved in ongoing projects with the Wasserman Breast Center and Women's Cancer Research Institute, as well as with non-cancer related projects in urology, endocrinology, surgery, and regenerative medicine.
+Bresee is the Biostatistical Reviewer for the Cedars-Sinai Institutional Animal Care and Use Committee.
+She is involved in ongoing projects with the Women's Cancer Research Institute, as well as with non-cancer related projects in urology, endocrinology, surgery, and regenerative medicine.

 Galen Cook-Wiens, MS